instacart/makara/README.md

   # add a makara subconfig
   makara:

-    # optional id to identify this configuration for stickiness
+    # optional id to identify the proxy with this configuration for stickiness
     id: mysql
     # the following are default values
     blacklist_duration: 5